Saint Martin’s seeks to build a diverse, hard-working, and highly-engaged

 with a B average before transferring.

-If you will be transferring in 30 semester credits or less (typically two
+If you will be transferring in 24 or less semester credits (typically two

 semesters or three quarters of full-time study) you may be required to